dtryon/linkder/README.md

 # linkder
-The best way to get your next job
+The best way to be found professionally